 German airborne troops descended *en masse* from fly-over aircraft to secure Cretan airfields and strips so supplies and reinforcements could be flown in to escalate the German ground offensive.

 The foreign sight was described by Australian later Lieutenant-Colonel Ralph Honner as:

-German paratroopers' success meant that, by the end of that May, Crete had effectively fallen with the defending Allied forces in retreat and evacuating the island (or surrendering).
+Despite significant losses, the use and effect of the German paratroopers meant that, by month's end, Crete had effectively fallen with the defending Allied forces in retreat and evacuating the island (or surrendering).